Skip to main content

 int get_seed() impure asm "RANDSEED";

-Returns the current random seed as an unsigned 256-bit integer.
+Returns the current random seed as a 256-bit unsigned integer.

 set_seed